bburd/amp-wp-relay/Install_Guide.md

 - Ubuntu/Debian AMP server
 - AMP instances running on `localhost`
 - PHP, cURL, and a web server (e.g., Nginx)
-- An account with restricted permissions (Allow ONLY the "Manage" permission for each instance configured, deny ALL others)
+- Create an account with restricted permissions (Allow ONLY the "Manage" permission for each instance configured, deny ALL others)

 ---